Are you looking for fun and quirky things to do in Ohio? Check out this list of 50 things to see in Ohio that are free or low-cost.”

 9. The Center of the World

 In hopes of becoming an economic center, this small hidden town takes the name as The Center of the World.
-Look quick so you don’t miss it.
+Look quick or you’ll miss it.
+Visit this spot when you’re checking out the world’s largest drumsticks.

 Address: Center World, Braceville Township, OH 44430